saksheeshukla/git-learning/README.md

 # knowledgegate git-learning
-this repo is only for curious student
+this repo is only for curious student to learn the git and git-hub